|

 Amanda helped set up MEI while writing up her PhD.
 Her academic career began with a degree in Marine Biology at the University of Wales, Swansea, and after a year off to travel she undertook a PhD in Chemical Engineering at the University of Birmingham.

-As a full-time partner in MEI, her main responsiblity is marketing.
+Amanda's main responsiblity is marketing.
 This includes running the MEI Online website, producing the MEI newletter and running the MEI Conferences social media platforms.

 Email Amanda »